marp-team/marp/.github/CONTRIBUTING.md

 Depending on the project you want to contribute, it might have additional guidelines you should follow at that repository.
 Please also check the guideline per repository.

-> :beginner: Would you the first time to contribute OSS?
+> :information_source: Would you the first time to contribute OSS?
 [Open Source Guides](https://opensource.guide/how-to-contribute/) might help you.

 ## [Code of conduct][code-of-conduct]